 Students will also take home free books produced, for the first time, by the festival.

 It includes an illustration by US writer and illustrator Carey, short stories by Vincent O'Sullivan, de Goldi and Denis Wright, and a selection of poems by Avia.

 There's an extra bonus for McAuley, Mangere and Tangaroa College students.
 Selected students from the three schools will be mentored by local writers Avia and Paula Morris to develop their creative writing skills.

-Tomorrow night: The Auckland Writers Festival begins with the Ockham New Zealand Book Awards at the Auckland Town Hall.
+The Auckland Writers Festival begins with the Ockham New Zealand Book Awards at the Auckland Town Hall.

 Wednesday: The Border Debate, Auckland Town Hall, 8pm.